Words From The Founder:

 Thanks to Vivianna and Eric Hollenbeck at The Blue Ox, The Other Side of the Fence has an office location.
 However, it has become a grand struggle trying to find a secure and safe space for The Other Side of the Fence to grow.

 2014 Sliding Fee Pet Care Services and Community Service Programs

 Since relocating to Humboldt County, with the help of a new small and dedicated team of volunteers, The Other Side of the Fence has expanded to include our final two programs that aim to reach directly into the heart of the problem of abuse, neglect, and/or abandonment.

 These programs and workshops are just in their beginning stages.
-After starting from scratch once again, I am confident that someone who shares my passion will provide us with a space to grow.
-Once The Other Side of the Fence finds a location, each of these endeavors will be expanded on with the help of our community to ensure they make the most holistic impact possible.
+Once The Other Side of the Fence finds a facility to grow, each of these endeavors will be expanded on with the help of our community to ensure they make the most holistic impact possible.
 I have planted the seeds to prevent cruelty to children and animals instead of just applying a bandage.
 Now, with the help of my community, let’s work to grow the seeds into invaluable programs that will excite and inspire everyone they touch!
 So – Get Involved with this 501 (c)3 Nonprofit Charity today!

 GREAT NEWS!
 We have found 5-acres in Morriston Florida to continue our growth!
 We will keep you updated.
 The property is a fixer upper and will take some time to get set up, however, we are ready for the next chapter of The Other Side of the Fence to begin!